 Emerald Lake, Yoho National Park British Columbia, Canada

 Moshgan’s journey to becoming a professional artist first found expression during the aftermath of Iran’s cultural-revolution in 1979 when the government closed public universities.
-After a year of turmoil and chaos, Moshgan enrolled in Kamalolmolk School Fine Arts, a private school that remained open.
+After a year of turmoil and chaos, Moshgan enrolled in Kamalolmolk School of Fine Arts, a private school that remained open.
 It was here, and over the next four years that her soul-life and creative expression were nurtured.
 She began studying with a gifted teacher, Saeed Broomand who had just recently returned from Europe after twenty years abroad.
 Mr. Broomand openly shared his knowledge of western art forms with his students and encouraged them to be free in their artistic expression.
 This freedom of expression is one of the driving forces behind Moshgan’s powerful work and is the thread that connects her early Expressionist work to her contemporary Plein Air Abstract work of the present.

 After graduation from Kamalolmolk, Moshgan knew she needed to expand her horizons for her career to flourish.
 It was springtime, 1986 when she left Iran and travelled to the United States via Istanbul and finally New York City where she lived, studied and exhibited.
 She enrolled in Hunter College and effortlessly earned two obligatory BA’s in Fine Art and Art History.